Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation

 In stark contrast, many of the poorest countries have not yet transitioned into industrial nations.
 Agriculture-sector employment in sub-Saharan Africa continues to see preindustrial numbers: 61% in Kenya, 79% in Ethiopia, 80% in Mozambique, 85% in Burkina Faso, and 92% in Burundi, to name a few.
 In comparison, less than 2% of the workforce is employed in agriculture in the United States, with similar numbers in Canada, Britain, France, and the rest of the Western world.

 Infrastructure was foundational to achieving industrialization and its resulting prosperity.
 At the core of the Industrial Revolution were innovations in banking and investment to help fund technological invention and production.
-New factories developed along rivers and near coal fields, close to energy sources necessary to drive emerging industrial complexes.
-Waterways, railroads, and roads connected new goods to national and, eventually, global markets.
-Infrastructure spurred on –and developed along with – industrialization.
+New factories developed along rivers and near coal fields, close to the energy sources necessary to drive emerging industrial complexes.
+Waterways, railways, and roads connected new goods to national and, eventually, global markets.
+Infrastructure spurred on – and developed along with – industrialization.

 The infrastructure necessary for industrialization won’t be the same for Africa as it was for 18th-century Europe and North America.
 For starters, we know a lot more about how to build industrial processes that are more sustainable.
 For example, less than 20% of the roads are paved in sub-Saharan Africa, but drones may provide a new way to get goods to market.
 Energy is critical for production, but renewable electrical production may become the norm.

 Data and the information technology that generates, collects, and analyzes it is critical to building a resilient infrastructure that ensures sustainable industrialization.
 Many emerging countries lack the core IT infrastructure needed by large and small businesses alike.
 However, mobile technologies and cloud services provide an opportunity for smaller enterprises to adopt the latest technology without massive investments in data centers.
-Innovation won’t have a chance to take root and grow without a core infrastructure and motivated entrepreneurs.
+The rapid evolution of blockchain technology offers innovative opportunities to create transparency along business processes, be it in food or fashion supply chains or even financial services.
+To enable this type of digital innovation, Alphabet Inc. plans to deploy balloon Internet in Kenya in 2019 to provide a core infrastructure for motivated entrepreneurs.

-Where in Africa is the next Thomas Newcomen, Thomas Edison, Henry Ford, or Henry Maudsley?
+Where in Africa is the next Thomas Newcomen, Thomas Edison, Henry Ford, or Marie Curie?
 Whoever and wherever they are, they will create small businesses that grow into large enterprises employing thousands.

-Empowering entrepreneurs with the tools and support to make their dreams a reality takes a team effort between nonprofits such as Endeavor Global Inc., private enterprises such as Compartamos Banco and Adarsh Credit Co-operative Society Ltd., and SAP.
+Empowering entrepreneurs with the tools and support to make their dreams a reality takes a team effort between nonprofits such as Endeavor Global Inc., private enterprises such as Compartamos Banco and SAP.
 With joined forces, we are making it our vision and purpose to raise a new generation of innovators for Africa and the rest of the developing world.
 We are already starting to see countries such as Kenya enjoy the positive impact of digital innovation and development.
+Another example is Pakistan, where digital transformation based on best business practices and automation is creating positive impulses across almost all industry sectors from service industries to classical production, such as agriculture, fashion, and the capital-intensive oil and gas industry.

 We are committed to helping countries around the world innovate and build a resilient infrastructure for sustainable industrialization.